Relative p-adic Hodge theory, II: Imperfect period rings: Applications to pseudocoherent sheaves

 With the same notation, let $\calI$ be an ideal subsheaf of $\calO_X$ and let $\calJ$ be the inverse image ideal subsheaf of $\calO_Y$ (i.e., the image of $f^* \calI$ in $\calO_Y$).
 Then $f_* \calJ$ is an ideal subsheaf of $\calO_X$ containing $\calI$, but it need not equal $\calI$; all that one can say in general is that $\calI$ and $f_* \calJ$ have the same integral closure.
 In particular, they have the same support, and moreover there exists an integer $m$ such that $(f_* \calJ)^m \subseteq \calI$. \end{remark}

 \begin{remark} Let $X' \to X$ be a closed immersion and let $Y$ be a perfectoid subdomain of $X_{\proet}$.
 Then the corresponding perfectoid subdomain $Y'$ of $X'_{\proet}$ is not $Y \times_X X'$ but rather the uniformization thereof, which is indeed perfectoid by Theorem~\ref{T:Fontaine perfectoid compatibility}(b).
-Crucially, this means that the map $Y' \to Y$ is a monomorphism but not typically a closed immersion.
-For a concrete example, take $X = \Spa(K\{T^{\pm}\}, K^+\{T\})$, $X' = \Spa(K, K^+)$ with the map $K\{T^{\pm}\} \to K$ being reduction modulo $T-1$ and $Y$ to be the standard toric tower over $X$. \end{remark}
+Consequently, it is not immediate that $Y' \to Y$ is a closed immersion, but this does in fact hold because of Theorem~\ref{T:uniform closure}. \end{remark}

 To indicate the extent to which pro-\'etale cohomology fails to obey the intuition associated with coherent cohomology, we offer an example of the failure of the GAGA principle in this context. \begin{example} Let $K$ be a perfectoid field containing $\Qp(\mu_{p^\infty})$.
 Put $A = K\{T^{\pm}\}$ and let $\psi$ be the standard toric cover over $A$.
 As in Example~\ref{exa:Galois tower}, we may identify $H^i(\Spa(A,A^{\circ})_{\proet}, \widehat{\calO})$ with $H^i_{\cont}(\Zp, \tilde{A}_\psi)$; one thus computes